GoInterject/GoInterject.github.io/wAbout/Updating-INTERJECT.md

 ![](/images/Updating/05.png)
 <br>

-If you have any active or hidden Excel files open, the Add-in Manager will tell you which files are open and whether they've been saved.
+If you have any active or hidden Excel files open, the Addin Manager will tell you which files are open and whether they've been saved.
 To avoid losing your work, please save the files and close Excel before continuing

 ![](/images/Updating/CloseExcel.png)
 <br>